saratarekg/Trip-Genie/README.md

    - **View All Itineraries:** Select "Itineraries" in the navbar to explore all the Itineraries available on the platform.

-   - **View All Historical PLaces:** Select "Historical PLaces" in the navbar to explore all the Historical PLaces available on the platform.
+   - **View All Historical Places:** Select "Historical Places" in the navbar to explore all the Historical Places available on the platform.

    - **View All Products:** Select "Products" in the navbar to explore all the Products available on the platform.